jasonodonnell/postgres-operator-playbooks/hugo/content/prereq/prerequisites.md

 #### Generic Storage Class

-To setup storage1 to use a the storage class `fast`
+To setup storage1 to use the storage class `fast`

 ```ini
 storage1_access_mode='ReadWriteOnce'